-Debreu introduced uncertainty in the standard Walrasian general equilibrium model (see for example Chapter 7 of the classical treatise, "Theory of Value").
-This is the so called "state contingent" model, where agents' preferences and initial endowments depend on the states of nature of the world and agents make contracts ex-ante (before the state of nature is realized) contingent on the exogenously given states of nature of the world.
+There are three main extensions of the Walrasian model that include uncertainty and asymmetric information.
+First, Debreu introduced uncertainty in the standard Walrasian general equilibrium model (see for example Chapter 7 of the classical treatise, "Theory of Value").
+This is the so-called "state contingent model", where agents' preferences and initial endowments depend on the states of nature and agents make contracts ex-ante (before the state of nature is realized) contingent on the exogenously given states of nature.
 Once the state of nature is realized the previously agreed contract is executed and consumption takes place.
-For this model to make sense there must be an exogenous enforcer, the government or a court which makes sure that the contract made ex-ante is fulfilled ex-post, otherwise agents may find it beneficial to renege.
+The existence and optimality of the Walrasian equilibrium for this uncertainty model continue to hold.

-Radner (1968) in a seminal paper introduced asymmetric information into the "state contingent" model by allowing each agent to have in addition to his random initial endowment and random utility function, a private information set, which is a partition of the exogenously given state space.
-By assuming that the net trades are measurable with respect to the private information of each individual the asymmetric information was explicitly introduced in the model of uncertainty.
+Second, in a seminal paper Radner (1968) introduced asymmetric information into the "state contingent model" by allowing each agent to have, in addition to his random initial endowment and random utility function, a private information set, which is a partition of the exogenously given state space.
+By assuming that the net trades are measurable with respect to the private information of each individual, the asymmetric information was explicitly introduced in this model of uncertainty.
+This is an exante model as trade takes place before any signaling.
+For a discussion, critique and extensions of the ex-ante Radner model see Glycopantis and Yannelis (2005).

-Kreps (1977), Radner (1979) and Allen (1981) introduced one more notion, called the Rational Expectation Equilibrium (REE), which is also an extension of the deterministic Arrow-Debreu-McKenzie model that allows for asymmetric information.
-According to the REE, each individual maximizes interim expected utility conditioned on his own private information as well as information that the equilibrium prices have generated.
+Third, Kreps (1977), Radner (1979) and Allen (1981) introduced one more notion, called the rational expectations equilibrium (REE), which is also an extension of the deterministic Walrasian general equilibrium model that allows for asymmetric information.
+This is an interim model as, according to the REE, each individual maximizes interim expected utility conditioned on his own private information as well as the information that the equilibrium prices generate.
+In this paper we will focus only on the REE.